RisingFlamesUK/another-book-review-site/README.md

     PG_HOST = [postgres hostname]
     ---------------------------------------

-3. Run the queries in queries.sql to generate the database tables required
+3. Run the queries in queries.sql to generate the database tables required in postgres

 4. Run the following commands:

     npm i
     npm audit fix      (if needed)
-    nodemon app.js     (or node app.js if you dont want to use nodemon)
+    node app.js     (or nodemon app.js if you want to use nodemon instead)

 Here are the stated objectives and requirements from the course: